-The inhabitants of the Langtang Valley who are mostly Tamang people are strictly vegetarian and amomg them are Tibetans from Kerung who intermingled with them.
+The inhabitants of the Langtang Valley who are mostly Tamang people are strictly vegetarian and among them are Tibetans from Kerung who intermingled.

 They are mainly sheep and yak herders, but grow some hardy grains and vegetables.
 The daily life of the villagers include raising livestock, agriculture, and trade with Kerung in Tibet.
 Wheat, maize, potato, soyabean, and millet are their staple food.

 Tourist facilities are available in Dhunche and Shyabrubesi and there are lodges all along the Langtang trek route to Kyanjin Gompa and also along the route to Gosainkunda as well.
 Trained guides and porters are available in the villages.